 (Mike Mulholland | MLive.com)

-Leading up to Opening Day, M-SABR will publish season previews for every team in Major League Baseball, one division at a time.
 Today, we take a look at the AL Central.
-Previews are given in alphabetical order; standings predictions will release before Opening Day.
+Previews are given in alphabetical order; standings predictions will be released before Opening Day.

 2016 Record: 78-84 (4th in AL Central, missed playoffs)